-Wage & Hour Claims in Florida
+Wage & Hour Claims in Jacksonville

 Everyone who puts in their hours at work should be given their wages accordingly.
 This is not a farfetched concept, and yet wage and hour violations are still fairly rampant in today’s day and age.
 If you think you are being cheated out of hours or wages due to the negligent or malicious actions of your employer, you cannot be afraid to stand up for your rights.